zeroknowledgediscovery/zedwiki/notes/pandemic one revision.md

 + make table/csv comparing naive baseline (predict last season's strain)
 + add IRAT results
 + correct loglikelihood values? should we do it?
++ redraw phylogeny in star mode to show that rats are further apart